-What you must essentially do is that you must prove to those in Psychology department that you would be a great psych student.
-Best way to prove that you would be one is through your grades.
+What you must essentially do is that you must prove to those in the Psychology department that you would be a great psych student.
+The best way to prove that you would be one is through your grades.
 But how do you show them that you are a great psych student when your engineering grades are bad or mediocre at best?
 Simple: take psychology modules instead.

 If you know you want to transfer to another course the MOMENT you step into NTU.
 DO NOT wait.
 Quickly drop all your cores and register for modules from the course you want to transfer to.
 The faster you can prove to them that you are good, the quicker you can get that transfer.

 1. Psychology modules can be taken as an Unrestricted Elective.

 2. Take a few of these modules such as Intro to Psychology, Fundamentals of Social Science Research, Cognitive Psychology etc. Drop your core modules if need be to make space for more Psychology modules.

 3. Get good grades in Psychology. (definition of good here may vary, but this author was only successful after scoring a 4.57 GPA for 7 modules that belonged to the course he wanted to transfer to, although a lower grade might have been sufficient, the better the grade the higher the chances.
 Also, they will not only look at your Psychology grades, but those will be a big factor.
 Other factors would of course include your A-levels of Poly GPA. ) If this is the course you really want to transfer to, then getting a good grade will be manageable and not impossible at all.